 During lockdown, she started designing her own birthday calendars and putting them on Etsy, where they proved to be widely popular – it was featured in the Etsy newsletter.
 She went on to invest in her own Shopify platform to scale her e-commerce business.

-Read our Q&A With Etsy E-commerce Entrepreneur, Michele Ferron
+For more advice, read our Q&A With Etsy E-commerce Entrepreneur, Michele Ferron

 She capitalized on the shift in the stationary business towards functional yet beautiful stationery that is also eco-conscious and supports durable buying habits.
 Today, she focuses on making her business as sustainable as possible, from its environmental approach to a people-first culture.